frconor-ebook/meditations/_posts/2025-03-21-the-annunciation.md

 "Without God\'s help,\" we\'re told in *The Forge*, "it is impossible to live a clean life.
 God wants us to be humble, and to ask him for his help through our Mother, who is his Mother.

 "You should say to Our Lady, right now, speaking without the sound of words, from the accompanied solitude of your heart: 'O, my Mother, sometimes this poor heart of mine rebels. \...
 But if you help me\...' ---She will indeed help you to keep it clean and to follow the way God has called you to pursue.
-The Virgin Mary will always make it easier for you to fulfill the will of God" (Josemaría Escrivá, *The Forge,* Point 315).
+The Virgin Mary will always make it easier for you to fulfill the will of God" (J. Escrivá, *The Forge,* Point 315).

 He says in the *Furrow* (Point 481)*,* "The scene of the Annunciation is a very lovely one.
 How often we have meditated on this!
 Mary is recollected in prayer.
 She is using all her senses and her faculties to speak to God.
-It is in prayer that she comes to know the divine will.
+It is in prayer that she comes to know the divine Will.
 And with prayer she makes it the life of her life.
 Do not forget the example of the Virgin Mary."

 If we are trying to discern our own vocation, like Our Lady, we need to withdraw to prayer.
-That\'s where we will come to know the divine will.
+That\'s where we will come to know the divine Will.
 She gives us great example.

 We\'re told in *The Forge* (Point 527), "We have to love the Blessed Virgin Mary more.
 We will never love her enough! ---Love her a lot!
 It shouldn\'t be enough for you to put pictures of her, and greet them, and say aspirations.
-You should learn to offer her, in your strenuous life, some small sacrifice each day, to show her your love, to show her the kind of love that we want the whole human race to proclaim her."
+You should learn to offer her, in your strenuous life, some small sacrifice each day, to show her your love, to show her the kind of love that we want the whole human race to proclaim for her."

 "I have come to see," he says, "that every Hail Mary, every greeting to Our Lady, is a new beat of a heart in love" (J. Escrivá, *The Forge*, Point 615).

-Today is a day to pray our Rosary with great piety and devotion, to thank Our Lady for all the joy that comes to our life in her and through her; to thank her for being our Mother, perhaps for showing us the pathway of our life and asking her that she might continue to show us that pathway from now to eternity.
+Today is a day to pray our Rosary with great piety and devotion, to thank Our Lady for all the joy that comes to our life in her and through her; to thank her for being Our Mother, perhaps for showing us the pathway of our life and asking her that she might continue to show us that pathway from now to eternity.

 She can also be a model of femininity for us.
 What did Mary\'s freedom stand for?
 Fulton Sheen likes to say it stood for life, for marriage, for the family.
 She was poor, she was pregnant, she was unmarried.
 But yet it stood for all those things.
 This is Christian femininity.

-Alice von Hildebrand said, "Women have the key to the future because they are the guardians of purity."

-She said, "This is already clearly indicated by the structure of their bodies, which chastely hides their intimate organs.
+Alice von Hildebrand said, "Women have the key \[to the future\] because they are the guardians of purity.
+This is already clearly indicated by the structure of their bodies, which chastely hides their intimate organs.
 Because their organs are 'veiled,' indicating their mystery and sacredness, women have the immense privilege of sharing the sex of the blessed one: Mary, the most holy of all creatures."

-She says radical feminism "began in Protestant countries for the plain reason that they had turned their backs on Christ\'s Mother, as if the Savior of the world would feel deprived of the honor given to His Blessed Mother.
+She says radical feminism "began in Protestant countries for the plain reason that they had turned their backs on Christ\'s Mother, as if the Savior of the world would feel deprived of the honor given to his Blessed Mother.

 "Mary---so gloriously referred to in the Apocalypse---is the model of women.
-It is by turning to her, praying to her, and contemplating her virtues that women will find their way back to the beauty and dignity of their mission (Zenit News, Interview with Alice von Hildebrand on *The Privilege of Being a Woman*, Nov.
+It is by turning to her, praying to her, and contemplating her virtues that women will find their way back to the beauty and dignity of their mission" (Zenit News, Interview with Alice von Hildebrand on *The Privilege of Being a Woman*, Nov.
 26, 2003).

 With the Church we can say today, "Hail Mary, full of grace, the Lord is with you."